Russian ruble: Crimea controversy

-On 13 October 2017, the National Bank of Ukraine issued a decree forbidding the country's banks, other financial institutions and Ukraine's state postal service to circulate Russian banknotes which use images of Crimea, a territory that is regarded as Russian-occupied by Ukraine and whose annexation by Russia is not recognised by most UN member states.
+On 13 October 2017, the National Bank of Ukraine issued a decree forbidding the country's banks, other financial institutions and Ukraine's state postal service to circulate Russian banknotes which use images of Crimea, a territory that is Russian-occupied and whose annexation by Russia is not recognised by most UN member states.
 The NBU stated that the ban applies to all financial operations, including cash transactions, currency exchange activities and interbank trade.
 Crimea is featured on three banknotes that are currently in circulation – the commemorative notes issued in 2015 and 2018, as well as the note issued in 2017.

 note controversy

 On 16 October 2023, the day of unveilling of the new design of the 1,000-ruble note, the design of the note was criticised by the Russian Orthodox Church for displaying the Islamic crescent on one of the buildings on the reverse of the note at the same time as excluding the Orthodox cross from a different building (a former church that is now a museum).
 The Bank of Russia announced on the following day that the design would be revised and the notes would not be printed.
+The updated note was issued on 26 December 2025, with the obverse the same as the 2023 version, but the reverse was changed to Saratov Bridge across the Volga River, the Meteor and the Agricultural Palace in Kazan.